MUON-CFD/SOMAR/docs/sphinx/source/quick_start.rst

 .. code-block:: console

-    conda activate LES-SOMAR
+    conda activate SOMAR

-You will note that (LES-SOMAR) is now displayed to the left of your prompt.
+You will note that (SOMAR) is now displayed to the left of your prompt.

 We need to copy the script Setup.sh so that it is called when the environment is initialized.